JAQuent/noveltyVR/preparation/selectingCheckingWords.md

 ![](selectingCheckingWords_files/figure-markdown_github/inspection-2.png)

-As can be seen above, living and non-living words only differed in terms of their Kucera-Francis number of categories ([K-F-NCATS](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#K-F)), age of acquisition ([AOA](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#AOA)), concreteness ([CONC](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#CONC)), and imagability ([IMAG](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#IMAG)).
-As the same number of living and non-living words will be randomly assigned to the word lists used in the experiment, those difference are not an important issue.
+As can be seen above by the Bayes factors, living and non-living words only differed in terms of age of acquisition ([AOA](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#AOA)), concreteness ([CONC](http://websites.psychology.uwa.edu.au/school/MRCDatabase/mrc2.html#CONC)).
+All other Bayes factos are below 1.
+In any case as the same number of living and non-living words will be randomly assigned to the word lists used in the experiment, those difference are not an important issue.

 Splitting into two word lists
 =============================